Interstate 73 in South Carolina: History

 Interest in I-73 was renewed in early 2021 due in part to the announcement of the American Jobs Plan.
 Two years later in September 2023, SCDOT announced that Phase I of the project, which would connect I-95 in Dillon County to US 501 south of Latta, would be "shovel ready" by the new year.
 They also announced that they had begun right-of-way purchasing within Horry County from the Little Pee Dee River to the eventual connecting point for I-73 and SC 22.
 However, South Carolina Governor Henry McMaster’s 2024 executive budget, which was released in early-January 2024, did not include any funding for building the route.
 He noted that although he still supports the I-73 expansion into the state, the support among county and local leaders had waned.
 Additionally, in April 2024, a nonprofit advocacy group called American Rivers concluded that the Little Pee Dee River ranked fifth on their Most Endangered Rivers in the U.S., stating that the construction of I-73 would "destroy wetlands and critical wildlife habitat, impact the health of the river, and exacerbate flooding for disadvantaged communities already challenged with property damage and displacement."
 Despite the lack of funding, Horry County still plans to work on their section of the future freeway as part of the RIDE IV program, which was approved in November 2024.
 In June 2024, the Horry County Council approved adding the future routing of I-73 in the county to the official county index map.

-Future

-The "I-73 Intermediate Traffic and Revenue Study" by C&M Associates, dated February 2016, was to be presented to state transportation officials March 24, 2016.
-It included upgrades to SC 22.
-RIDE III, if approved by voters, would also provide funding for SELL.
-Voters subsequently approved RIDE III in November 2016, but SC 22 was flooded by Hurricane Florence two years later.
-While Representative Tom Rice proposed raising the road, engineers said such a project was too expensive for an event unlikely to happen again.
+Adjacent Marion County passed a resolution in 2022 supporting I-73.
+On February 9, 2026, SCDOT stated that it had "completed 99% of the right-of-way acquisition between I-95 and [US] 501", "completed 95% of the right-of-way acquisition" between US 501 and the Little Pee Dee River, and "[t]he right-of-way acquisition between the Little Pee Dee River and [SC] 22 [was] ongoing".

+In March 2026, the South Carolina General Assembly endorsed the future name President Donald J. Trump Highway.